 In addition to discrimination based on disparate treatment, the ADEA makes it unlawful to harass a person because of his or her age.
 Harassment can include, for example, offensive or derogatory remarks about a person’s age that are frequent or severe enough to create a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).
 The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.

-In 1990 Congress amended the ADEA when it enacted the Older Workers Benefit Protection Act (“OWBPA”).
+In 1990 Congress amended the ADEA when it enacted the Older Workers Benefit Protection Act (OWBPA).
 The 1990 amendments specifically prohibit employers from denying benefits to older employees.
-Congress recognized that the cost of providing certain benefits to older workers is greater than the cost of providing those same benefits to younger workers, and that those greater costs might create a disincentive to hire older workers.
-The OWBPA also set specific requirements that limit the circumstances under which an employer can require its workers to waive their rights under the ADEA.
+Congress recognized that the cost of providing certain benefits to older workers is greater than the cost of providing those same benefits to younger workers and that those greater costs might create a disincentive to hire older workers.
+The OWBPA also sets specific requirements that limit the circumstances under which an employer can require its workers to waive their rights under the ADEA.

-For example in Connecticut, the Connecticut Fair Employment Practices Act (“CFEPA”) prohibits employers from discriminating against employees or applicants on the basis of age unless a BFOQ exception applies.
+For example in Connecticut, the Connecticut Fair Employment Practices Act (CFEPA) prohibits employers from discriminating against employees or applicants based on age unless a BFOQ exception applies.
 Conn.
 Gen. Stat.
 Sec.
 46a-60(a)(1).
 Unlike the ADEA, the CFEPA does not specify an age limit for covered employees.
 The statute applies to all employers of three or more employees.
-Similarly, in New York, the New York Human Rights Law (“NYHRL”) prohibits age discrimination in employment against individuals 18 years of age or older.
+Similarly, in New York, the New York Human Rights Law (NYHRL) prohibits age discrimination in employment against individuals 18 years of age or older.
 The law covers employers with four or more employees (NY Exec.
 Law Sec.
 296 et seq.).
 These state statutes generally provide greater protections than the ADEA and cover many more small businesses and organizations than the federal statute.

 While our collective understanding of aging, work, and discrimination has changed, ageist assumptions still drive many employment decisions.
-The ADEA and its state law counter-parts are an effective tool to combat this financially, economically, and emotionally devastating practice.
-But how do these laws actually work?
+The ADEA and its state law counterparts are an effective tool to combat this financially, economically, and emotionally devastating practice.
+But how do these laws work?

 - Elements of an Age Discrimination Case.

-The ADEA provides that “it shall be unlawful for an employer … to discharge any individual or otherwise discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s age.”
+The ADEA provides that it shall be unlawful for an employer to discharge any individual or otherwise discriminate against any individual concerning his compensation, terms, conditions, or privileges of employment, because of such individual’s age.
 29 U.S.C. § 623(a)(1).
-While the goals of the ADEA are clear, how does the Act actually achieve that goal?
+While the goals of the ADEA are clear, how does the Act achieve that goal?
 What exactly does one have to prove to bring a successful claim of age discrimination under the ADEA?

 First, the plaintiff (employee) must bear the initial burden of raising a small amount of evidence sufficient to establish a basic claim of discrimination.
-This basic evidence is called the “prima facie case.”
+This basic evidence is called the prima facie case.
 If the plaintiff succeeds in raising this basic evidence, the burden shifts to the defendant (employer) who must raise a basic legal justification for the adverse action it took against the employee.
-This basic legal justification is called a “legitimate non-discriminatory reason” for its action.
-If the defendant is able to give this basic lawful reason for what it did, the plaintiff then has to show that the employer’s reason was false and that the real reason for the action was discrimination based on age.
+This basic legal justification is called a legitimate non-discriminatory reason for its action.
+If the defendant can give this basic lawful reason for what it did, the plaintiff then has to show that the employer’s reason was false and that the real reason for the action was discrimination based on age.
 Gorzynski v.
 JetBlue Airways Corp., 596 F.3d 93, 105-106 (2d Cir.2010).

-In order to make a prima fascie case, the plaintiff must show evidence supporting four facts:
+To make a prima fascia case, the plaintiff must show evidence supporting four facts: